 Starlings traditionally grow to about 6-9 inches in length.
 In the warmer months, their bodies are mostly dark and shiny except for on their upper wings and flanks, and their beaks are yellow.
 In wintertime, their plumage gains light-colored speckles and their beaks turn grey.
 Starlings usually eat seeds and small invertebrates, such as larval insects, but they will also eat out of trash bins and consume spilled or discarded human food in public places.
 They will also eat fruit from trees, making them harmful to agriculture.
 Starling droppings cause the growth of disease-promoting fungus and bacteria and can damage steel and other structural materials.
 These birds are also known for their loud noisemaking and tend to travel in flocks.

-Prevent these birds from nesting near you by closing off any openings larger than one inch, trimming trees to make them inhospitable for nests, obstructing flat surfaces, keeping trash inaccessible and keeping gutters clean to prevent the occurence of standing water.
+Prevent these birds from nesting near you by closing off any openings larger than one inch, trimming trees to make them inhospitable for nests, obstructing flat surfaces, keeping trash inaccessible and keeping gutters clean to prevent the occurrence of standing water.
 Also, if you have bird feeders, fill them with seed mixtures that starlings and other pest birds don’t like to eat.

 Sparrows are about 6 inches long with black and brown stripes.
 They are opportunistic birds that will nest anywhere they can find a secure little spot.
 Like other pest birds, they will eat seeds and grain, but they will also damage or consume flowers, seedlings, fruits, vegetables and whatever bits of discarded human food they can scavenge.
 House sparrows are loud and aggressive birds that will fight other desirable songbirds away from nesting and congregating areas, and their droppings contain acids harmful to structural materials and car paint.
 Their nests are fire hazards and invite the presence of other pests.